 Most interviews have a time limit.
 It's important to make the most of that time, as the interviewer is likely looking for several key pieces of information in your conversation.
 Try to answer their questions in full without irrelevant or unnecessary detail.

 Keeping your answers brief will ensure that you’re able to cover the rest of the questions that the interviewer had planned to ask.
-If the interviewer requires more information, they will ask you to elaborate.
-You can also reach out to your recruiter prior to the interview to gain as much information about the interviewer as possible, including what topics they are likely to cover and what types of questions you should prepare to answer.
+If the interviewer requires more information, they'll ask you to elaborate.
+You can also reach out to your recruiter prior to the interview to gain as much information about the interviewer as possible, including what topics they're likely to cover and what types of questions you should prepare to answer.